MeshackMusundi/ADX.Toolkit/README.md

 # ADX.Toolkit
-Kusto client wrapper for executing control commands and queries with retries using exponetial backoff.
+Kusto client wrapper for executing control commands and queries with retries using exponential backoff.

 # Usage
 Install NuGet package.